Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels

-The present first complete inner-outer matched asymptotic expansions should be a good starting point to develop refined models for the near-wall turbulence structures.
-Of particular interest would be a structural model which reproduces the subtle oscillations of $dU/dy$, amplified in figure \ref{Fig13} by the multiplication with $y$, and those of $\langle uu\rangle$, which may or may not be connected.
+Also of interest would be a structural model which reproduces the subtle oscillations of $dU/dy$, amplified in figure \ref{Fig13} by the multiplication with $y$, and those of $\langle uu\rangle$ in figure \ref{Fig4}, which may or may not be connected.
 The spatial scales of these oscillations, obtained from the sequence of exponentials in the fit (\ref{Xiin1}-\ref{Xiin3}) for $\Xi_{in}$ and from the fit (\ref{uu01}-\ref{uu02}) for $\langle uu\rangle_{in\,,0}$, are shown in figure \ref{Fig17}, together with the speculative correlation

 A connection may exist between these oscillations and the various layers discussed in \cite{WFKM05}, \cite{KFWM07} and \cite{Klewicki_2013-1,Klewicki_2013-2}, but more diagnostics will be required to arrive at a structure based explanation.